 Top things to do in Kelantan Malaysia

-Kelantan Darul Naim is one of the most conservative and traditional states in Malaysia.
-There is plenty to do in Kota Bahru, the capital of the state.
+Kelantan Darul Naim is one of Malaysia’s most conservative and traditional states.
+There is plenty to do in Kota Bahru, the state’s capital.
 Kelantan is well known for its living culture and unique Kelantanese cuisine.

 Where is Kelantan?